ANIML SC 2505RW - Animal Nutrition & Metabolism II (Vet Bio)

 General Course Information

-Course Code ANIML SC 2505RW Course Animal Nutrition & Metabolism II (Vet Bio) Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites AGRIC 2501RW, VET SC 2530RW Incompatible ANIML SC 3015RW Restrictions Available to BSc (Veterinary Bioscience) students only Course Description This course provides students with a solid grounding in animal metabolism and nutrition to allow them to develop sound, evidence-based advice to clients wishing to maximise the profitability, health, longevity, product quality or athletic performance of animals.
+Course Code ANIML SC 2505RW Course Animal Nutrition & Metabolism II (Vet Bio) Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Prerequisites AGRIC 2501RW, or VET SC 2530RW or VET TECH 1010RW Incompatible ANIML SC 3015RW Restrictions Available to BSc (Veterinary Bioscience) and Bachelor of Veterinary technology students only Course Description This course provides students with a solid grounding in animal metabolism and nutrition to allow them to develop sound, evidence-based advice to clients wishing to maximise the profitability, health, longevity, product quality or athletic performance of animals.
 The course builds on a platform of knowledge of nutritional principles and the roles of energy, protein, lipids, carbohydrates, macro- and micro-nutrients in biochemical pathways.
-These principles are then applied to feed formulation for dogs, cats, horses, beef cattle, dairy cattle, sheep, pigs, poultry, wildlife, pocket pets, exotic animals, and farmed finfish.
+These principles are then applied to design diets for dogs, cats, horses, beef cattle, dairy cattle, sheep, pigs, poultry, wildlife, pocket pets, exotic animals, and farmed finfish.
 The consequences of an inadequate supply of the essential nutrients are considered in detail.
 The course has a strong hands-on, practical focus to develop in students an awareness of the importance of nutrition as a frontline determinant of animal health, welfare and production.
 Emphasis is placed on self-initiative, the development of skills in teamwork, and the application of a critical, science-based approach to practical nutrition.

 Course Coordinator: Dr Mariana Caetano